 beSTORM as a Component of SDL Verification Requirements

-beSTORM performs a comprehensive analysis of products during development, in the Verification phase of the SDL and after release.
+beSTORM performs a comprehensive software security test of products during development, in the Verification phase of the SDL and after release.
 Testing should be started during development so that threat modeling can be verified and security weaknesses can be revealed early.
 Vulnerabilities found early can be corrected with far less cost and with less impact on production deadlines.

 Many security vulnerabilities found in products and applications can be discovered automatically using beSTORM.
 By trying virtually all different attack combinations and with the ability to detect application anomalies and indicate a successful attack, security holes can be revealed with little oversight.